-According to the Korean manufacturer, despite being given a high profile launch, the curved screen hosting Edge will go on sale as a ‘limited edition concept device’.
+According to the Korean manufacturer, despite being given a high profile launch,

 Featuring an identical specs sheet to that of the flagship Galaxy Note 4, the Edge’s party piece is its curved screen which has been wrapped around the phone’s right-hand edge.
 Samsung has used this interactive side to offer app shortcuts and provide quick access to your most frequently accessed information – weather, music controls, time.

 According to Samsung President DJ Lee, it is this “new, technology-intensive” feature which will force the Edge into being “released as a limited concept device”.